 - Charge 18 hours prior to initial usage

-- It is recommended to charge the batteries daily after every discharge even after partly discharge, as well as each night over night
+- It is recommended to charge the wheelchair battery daily after every discharge even after partly discharge, as well as each night over night

 - Depending on the level of discharge, it can take up to 12 hours until the batteries are fully charged again